MESSEGE FROM ARTIST

 I became enamored with Buddhist drawings and digital tools.

-even the distinction of the Buddhist image either, I started out with
+know even the distinction of the Buddhist image either, I started

-learning and drawing from the collected resources.
-Rough sketchs were
+spent times learning and drawing from the collected resources.
+Rough

 Comparing to the hand-drawn lines, I was afraid that the digitally created